-If you are looking to develop your skills in a work place environment, then work experience with us could be for you.
+If you want to develop your skills in a workplace environment, then work experience with us could be for you.

 We are one of the largest employers in Kent and we have a variety of different roles.

 A work experience placement will give you the opportunity to practice and develop some key employability skills and attributes, such as:

 - using computers, computer programmes and office equipment